The sodium blood test measures the amount of sodium in the blood.

-This test is often done as part of an electrolyte or basic metabolic panel blood test.
+This test is usually done as part of an electrolyte or basic metabolic panel blood test.

-Your blood sodium level represents a balance between the sodium and water in the food and drinks you consume and the amount in urine.
+Your blood sodium level represents a balance between the sodium and water in the food and drinks you consume and the amount in your urine.
 A small amount is lost through stool and sweat.

 Many things can affect this balance.
 Your doctor may order this test if you: